5 Simple Ways You Can Feel Better Today

 Do you ever feel like you’ve fallen too far off the wagon when it comes to your health?
 Or feel like it would take a miracle to get you back on track?
 And in the midst of this internal chaos do you find yourself holding your breath, just waiting to come up for air?

 Fortunately, wellness doesn't have to be an all-or-nothing experience.
 I like to follow the 1% rule in all areas of my life.
 When things feel heavy, far-fetched, or overwhelming, I ask myself - what can I improve by just 1% today?

-Because contrary to what many people think, you don't have to completely overhaul your lifestyle to gain more energy, balance your hormones, or heal your gut.
+Because contrary to what you might have heard along your path to better health, you don't have to completely overhaul your lifestyle to gain more energy, balance your hormones, or heal your gut.
 Small changes can make a huge difference in how you feel.
 I’ve seen proof of this within my own wellness journey, and the thousands of lives I’ve had the privilege of working with over the years.

-Chances are the following five suggestions I have for you will most likely serve as gentle reminders, rather than mind-blowing epiphanies.
+The following five suggestions will most likely serve as gentle reminders, rather than mind-blowing epiphanies.
 But sometimes it’s the smallest things that we need the most reminding of, don’t you think?

 So go ahead and sink your teeth into these five super-simple ways you can feel better right now, and let the good feels roll!